How much can I contribute and deduct?

 If you want to calculate your contribution room yourself, see chart 3 of Guide T4040, RRSPs and Other Registered Plans for Retirement.

-For 2012, you can deduct contributions you made to your RRSP from January 1, 1991, to March 1, 2013 (the first 60 days of 2013).
-You can deduct these contributions if you did not deduct them for any other year, and if they are not more than your RRSP deduction limit for 2012.
-Even if you can no longer contribute to your RRSP in 2012 because of your age, you can deduct your unused RRSP contributions up to your RRSP deduction limit.
+For 2014, you can deduct contributions you made to your RRSP or SPP from January 1, 1991, to March 2, 2015.
+You can also deduct contributions you made to your PRPP from January 1, 2014 to March 2, 2015 (do not include your employer’s contributions).
+You can deduct these contributions if you did not deduct them for any other year, and if they are not more than your RRSP deduction limit for 2014.
+Even if you can no longer contribute to your RRSP in 2014 because of your age, you can deduct your unused RRSP contributions up to your RRSP deduction limit.

-You cannot deduct the interest you paid on money you borrowed to contribute to an RRSP.
+- the interest you paid on money you borrowed to contribute to an RRSP;

 Generally, amounts you transfer directly to your RRSP do not affect your RRSP deduction limit.
 However, you may need to include an amount in income and claim an offsetting deduction.
 See Transferring for information about the special rules that apply.